Arrangements of Pseudocircles: On Circularizability: Overview

-Take the product of the left sides of the six equations and the product of the right sides.
+\begin{restatable}{theorem}{EightPoints} Let $a,b,c,d,A,B,C,D$ be 8 points from $\RR^3$ such that no five of these points lie in a common plane and each of the following 5 subsets of 4 points is coplanar:\ Take the product of the left sides of the five equations and the product of the right sides.
 These products are the same.
-Canceling as much as possible from the resulting equations yields $y_2z_1 = y_1z_2$.
-This implies that $\det(\mathbf{e}_3,\mathbf{e}_4,y,z)=0$, i.e., the coplanarity of $\{c,d,y,z\}$. \end{proof}
+We can cancel as much as possible from the resulting equations and obtain $C_2D_1 = C_1D_2$.
+This cancellation works because all relevant factors are non-zero, which is shown below.
+We then obtain that $\det(\mathbf{e}_3,\mathbf{e}_4,C,D)=0$, i.e., the coplanarity of $\{c,d,C,D\}$.